Skip to main content

 Total systems AI: unified operations, marketing, and sales

 While true artificial intelligence may or may not be on the horizon in the coming decades, broader domain scopes for generative AI are coming.
-Currently, there are AI chat bots that can handle onboarding and basic sales tasks for new customers.
+Currently, there are AI chatbots that can handle onboarding and basic sales tasks for new customers.
 There are AI tools that assist with marketing in numerous ways.
 Some AI tools can analyze operational data and recommend targeted improvements to operations efficiency.

 Tomorrow’s AI tools will be able to mesh each of these business operations together into a unified system.
 Imagine a digital “brain” at the heart of your business, able to react to events in each department.
 A large order through the sales department would automatically result in a purchase order for supplies required to fulfill the order.
-An increase in marketing leads from a particular sales region would result in re-allocation of sales resources to help close those deals.
+An increase in marketing leads from a particular sales region would result in a reallocation of sales resources to help close those deals.

 The real transformative aspect of broadened domain scopes in AI would come into focus when many or all businesses adopted this sort of broad business automation.
-Imagine a world in which your sales AI talks to a client’s purchasing AI, hashes out an optimal deal for both parties, and sends the work order back to your facility—without any human involvement at all.
+Imagine a world in which your sales AI talks to a client’s purchasing AI, hashes out an optimal deal for both parties and sends the work order back to your facility—without any human involvement at all.

 It might sound crazy—any good AI prediction should!
 As AI systems become more powerful and reliable, we could see a completely different sales model emerge in the B2B world.
 Human salespeople and marketers would build personal relationships with companies as always.
 After two companies decide to work together, they would integrate each other into their sales and purchasing systems, leaving AI to deal with the rest of the process.

-The prospect is a bit scary, but intriguing.
+The prospect is a bit scary but intriguing.
 Think of sales deals that fall through due to human error or even personal incompatibility.
-A computer is better-equipped to make unbiased business decisions—if we can get to the point that we trust them enough to “hand over the keys.”
+A computer is better equipped to make unbiased business decisions—if we can get to the point that we trust them enough to “hand over the keys.”

 Ultra-personalized digital experiences

-If we accept that generative AI is something of a pattern-recognition engine, we can see how it could transform marketing experiences.
+If we accept that generative AI is something of a pattern recognition engine, we can see how it could transform marketing experiences.
 AI can already speed up data collection and analysis.
-Tomorrow’s AI may be able to react to digital signals in real time, computing the optimal way to reach every single user on your website or app.
+Tomorrow’s AI may be able to react to digital signals in real-time, computing the optimal way to reach every single user on your website or app.

 Imagine a website that looks different to every single user.
 While it retains your company’s brand, its layout and design could vary widely.
-Each headline and sentence on the website would be re-written at the moment the page loads to best communicate your message to every user.
+Each headline and sentence on the website would be rewritten at the moment the page loads to best communicate your message to every user.

 If an elderly bespectacled college professor visits the website, it may shift to become simpler in its design, increase the size of text on the page for readability, and re-write your sales copy to be more technical and verbose.
 If a twenty-year-old mechanic visits the same page, it may offer a more vibrant and interactive experience using exciting and dynamic sales copy.

-This assumes that websites as they exist now will continue to be a primary driver for business.
+This assumes that websites, as they exist now, will continue to be a primary driver for business.
 It’s possible that more and more digital experiences happen within an AI-powered system completely unfamiliar to us today.
 In any case, we predict ultra-personalized marketing experiences are the future.

-Re-imagining the work week
+Re-imagining the workweek

 AI has already made an impact on employment.
 Large tech companies have seen the benefits of AI “copilots” for computer programming, streamlining their development departments and laying off thousands of tech workers.
 As AI grows more capable, it will displace workers in more and more fields.